The people you’re hiring are arguably your business’ most important asset.

 These job interview questions are designed for any project marketer, whether they’ll be managing your strategy or simply helping to execute.

 Sure, it can sound intrusive when you’re asking in-depth questions.
-But it’s better to spend time digging into each candidates’ experience—and check they’re the best person for the job—before trusting them with a product launch.
+But it’s better to spend time digging into each candidates’ experience—and check if they’re the best person for the job—before trusting them with a product launch.